Addition is almost all you need: Compressing large language models with double binary factorization: Double binary factorization

 While many compression schemes try to solve the layer-wise pruning problem ($\min ||XW - XW_c||_2^2$, where $X$ is the calibration input, $W$ the original matrix, and $W_c$ the compressed matrix) \citep{sparsegpt,gptq,quip}, we opt to use a slightly different approach.

 We assign different importance to preserving the rows and columns of the matrix $W$.
 We use input activation norm (similar to Wanda \citep{wanda}) as the column (input) importance.
 We use the gradient norm as row (output) importance.
 Both input activation norms and gradient norms are precalculated using a small calibration dataset.
+One can think about scaling by activation norm and gradient norm as a crude rank-1 approximation to the diagonal Fisher matrix.

 We can easily incorporate input and output importance into our factorization algorithm.
 We first calculate $W' = o \odot W \odot i^T$, where $o$ are gradient norms and $i$ are input activation norms.
 We then factorize $W' \approx (a' \odot A_{\pm1} \odot m^T) (B_{\pm1} \odot b'^T)$ and scale scaling vectors back: $a = a' / o$, $b = b' / i$.